Andrew Ng: Founding of Coursera

 Ng started the Stanford Engineering Everywhere (SEE) program, which in 2008 published a number of Stanford courses online for free.
 Ng taught one of these courses, "Machine Learning", which includes his video lectures, along with the student materials used in the Stanford CS229 class.
 It offered a similar experience to MIT OpenCourseWare, except it aimed at providing a more "complete course" experience, equipped with lectures, course materials, problems and solutions, etc. The SEE videos were viewed by the millions and inspired Ng to develop and iterate new versions of online tech.

 Within Stanford, they include Daphne Koller with her "blended learning experiences" and codesigning a peer-grading system, John Mitchell (Courseware, a Learning Management System), Dan Boneh (using machine learning to sync videos, later teaching cryptography on Coursera), Bernd Girod (ClassX), and others.
 Outside Stanford, Ng and Thrun credit Sal Khan of Khan Academy as a huge source of inspiration.
 Ng was also inspired by lynda.com and the design of the forums of Stack Overflow.

 Widom, Ng, and others were ardent advocates of Khan-styled tablet recordings, and between 2009 and 2011, several hundred hours of lecture videos recorded by Stanford instructors were recorded and uploaded.
 Ng tested some of the original designs with a local high school to figure the best practices for recording lessons.

 In October 2011, the "applied" version of the Stanford class (CS229a) was hosted on ml-class.org and launched, with over 100,000 students registered for its first edition.
 The course featured quizzes and graded programming assignments and became one of the first and most successful massive open online courses (MOOCs) created by a Stanford professor.

 Two other courses on databases (db-class.org) and AI (ai-class.org) were launched.
 The ml-class and db-class ran on a platform developed by students, including Frank Chen, Jiquan Ngiam, Chuan-Yu Foo, and Yifan Mai.
 Word spread through social media and popular press.
 The three courses were 10 weeks long, and over 40,000 "Statements of Accomplishment" were awarded.

-Ng tells the following story on the early days of Coursera: His work subsequently led to his founding of Coursera with Koller in 2012.
+His work subsequently led to his founding of Coursera with Koller in 2012.
 As of 2019, the two most popular courses on the platform were taught and designed by Ng: "Machine Learning" (#1) and "Neural Networks and Deep Learning" (#2).